 All About Ceramic Subway Tile

-More than a century later, ceramic subway tile has endured as a perennial favorite for generations of homeowners.
-Purists seeking an authentic, original look might insist on using a traditional hue of warm bisque with a finish that's glossy and crackled (or "crazed," as it's sometimes called), but if that's not your cup of tea, never fear.
+More than a century later, ceramic subway tile still endures as a perennial favorite for homeowners.
 Today's tiles come in a mind-boggling array of colors and finishes that partner well with just about any style of decor.
-And they've made the leap from kitchens and baths to other hardworking spaces that benefit from easy-care surfaces, such as laundry rooms and mudrooms, as well as spots like fireplace surrounds, where glazed tiles offer a colorful, decorative alternative to brick or stone, as well as excellent heat resistance.
+And they've made the leap from kitchens and baths to other hardworking spaces that benefit from easy-care surfaces, such as laundry rooms, mudrooms, and fireplace surrounds.